 In terms of apportioning responsibility for a target company's liabilities as between buyer and seller in an M&A transaction, a "materiality scrape" can be one of the most important provisions within the transaction documents.
-And yet this provision?and its significance to the overall risk profile of an M&A transaction?is often not fully understood or appreciated.
-This article is intended to summarize the effect and implications of a materiality scrape, as well as to identify usage trends.
+And yet this provision-and its significance to the overall risk profile of an M&A transaction-is often not fully understood or appreciated.